Marker Logo

 The Desert Training Center

-Photographed By Michael Kindig
+Photographed by Michael Kindig

-1. The Desert Training Center - Camp Young Marker
+1. Desert Training Center/Camp Young Marker

 Inscription.